Xiaomi's India smartphone ban exposes wider patent risk

 Until it is lifted, the ban in India will be particularly hard on growth prospects.
 In a country where just one in 10 people use smartphones, the potential is vast.
 The market grew 82 percent in the third quarter, while China expanded at a relatively modest 10.8 percent, according to research firm IDC.

-Barra posted a message on the company's website on Friday apologising to fans.
+Barra posted a message on the company's website on Friday apologizing to fans.

 "Rest assured that we're doing all we can to revert the situation," he wrote.
 "Stay tuned for more information."